Evolution and determinants of firm-level systemic risk in local production networks: Methods

 \subsection{The Economic Systemic Risk Index}

 The \emph{Economic Systemic Risk Index} (ESRI) quantifies the systemicness of a firm by evaluating the output reduction experienced by the whole production network due to its failure.
-More in detail, the removal of firm $i$ from the network (meaning that it stops buying from its suppliers and supplying to its customers) generates an upstream and a downstream shock.
-The shocks are propagated to all other firms $j\neq i$ by recursively updating their production levels.
-The fraction of original production firm $j$ can maintain at iteration $n$ after having received the shocks is defined as $h_i^d(n)$ for the downstream shocks and $h_i^u(n) $ for the upstream ones.
-The downstream shock propagates according to a generalized Leontief {\em production function}~\cite{carvalho2019production}.
+More in detail, the removal of a firm from the network (meaning that it stops buying from its suppliers and supplying to its customers) generates an upstream and a downstream shock, which are propagated to all other firms by recursively updating their production levels.
+The downstream shock propagates according to a generalized Leontief {\em production function} \cite{diem2022quantifying}.
 Inputs from \emph{essential} sectors set a Leontief-kind of constraint on the output of firms, while the inputs from \emph{non-essential} sectors are treated in a linear way.
 The identification of essential products, according to their NACE4 industry classification, is provided by expert based surveys \cite{pichler2020production,pichler2021and}, while the technical coefficients of the production function are calibrated on the empirical network.
-The shock propagation dynamics is iterated until iteration $n^*$, when a stable state is reached that satisfies a given convergence threshold.
-The final production level of every firm is then set as $h_j(n^*) = \min\,[h_j^d(n^*), h_j^u(n^*)]$.
-Finally, the ESRI of firm $i$ is computed by summing the output reduction of each firm in the network
+The shock propagation dynamics is iterated until convergence, when the final production level of every firm is used to compute the ESRI of the initially defaulted company.
+We remand the reader to \cite{diem2022quantifying} for full details of the method, and Supplementary S26 for the description of the specific setting we employ.
+Below is a brief description of the algorithm.